linkedin/coral/README.md

 ```
 The translation result is:
 ```
-Original query in hive: SELECT * FROM db1.airport Translated to trino:
+Original query in Hive QL:
+SELECT * FROM db1.airport
+Translated to Trino SQL:
 SELECT "name", "country", "area_code", "code", "datepartition" FROM "db1"."airport"
 ```